Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Discussion

 It is obvious that the model requires further modifications to simulate all the characteristics of the observed spectrum evolution.
-We realise that using this model to ascertain the real physical parameters of the PSR B1259$-$63/LS~2883 system may prove futile, as there is a large number of free parameters in the model that we have no way to constrain.
 Nevertheless we believe that this model, even in its current simplified state shows that the thermal free-free absorption occurring in the stellar wind is a viable explanation for the pulsar spectra shapes and their evolution.

 The next step should be incorporation of the second wind component into the model.
 The equatorial wind could influence especially the spectrum observed during the orbital phases before and after the eclipse (approximately $\pm$~20 days).
 At the moment it is difficult to estimate the parameters, i.e. density, temperature and velocity, of this component.